RoboticCheese/hephaestoss/README.md

 Hephaestoss
 ===========

-A work-in-progress OSS refactoring of various components of the Hephaestus project.
+An OSS refactoring of various components of the Hephaestus project.

+***WARNING: This project is currently a work in progress.
+It is NOT ready to be used anywhere, by anybody.***

 Hephaestus is an internal tool used to drive AWS CloudFormation stacks via TOML configuration files.
 Over time, the project has become increasingly